 - 5 large eggs

-- ¼ cup cilantro
+- ¼ cup cilantro optional, for topping

-- 4 slices toasted bread optional
+- 4 slices toasted bread optional, for serving

 Instructions

-- Add the onion and garlic and sauté for 6 minutes, until golden brown1 onion, 2 cloves garlic
+- Add the onion and garlic and sauté for 6 minutes, until golden brown.1 onion, 2 cloves garlic

 - Add the whole peeled tomatoes and smash them lightly with a wooden spoon.24 ounces whole peeled tomatoes